Everything You Need to Know About Cycling Q-Factor

 The importance of Q Factor lies in its ability to match your bike’s geometry to your body’s natural alignment.
 An incorrect Q Factor can lead to discomfort, decreased efficiency, and potential injuries over time.
 It affects how you sit on the bike, your pedaling mechanics, and ultimately, your overall riding experience.

-Common Issues from the Wrong Q Factor / Stance Width
+Common Issues from the Wrong Cycling Q-Factor / Stance Width

 Q factor issues are often overlooked, and can occur with both a Q factor that is too narrow or too wide.
 Here are a few of the most common issues you might be experiencing that are related to improper q factor and stance width: